it-admin-at-the-hidden-gem/snake-watch/README.md

 # Snake Watch — AWS S3 Setup Guide

+This form uploads photos and notes to **AWS S3** once you connect it (steps below).
-This form runs in **demo mode** out of the box: photos and notes are saved in the browser on the device that submitted them (via `localStorage`), and the **Sightings** tab reads from there.
-That's enough to try the whole flow.
-To store reports in the cloud so every guest sees the same list, connect AWS S3 using the steps below.
+Until then it runs in **demo mode** — uploads are kept in memory for the current session only (nothing is written to the device).
+To store reports permanently and show a shared list across all guests, connect AWS S3 using the steps below.

 Everything here fits inside the **AWS Free Tier** for a low-traffic rental:
 - **S3:** 5 GB storage, 20k GET, 2k PUT / month (first 12 months)